History of The Antlers

 But by the late ‘90s, the town council deemed Lionshead was lacking the charm, character and appeal of the rest of Vail, saying “the architecture lacks a unique identity or reference to Vail’s historical antecedents and its alpine environment.”
 So it appealed to the public and private sectors to act collaboratively to review and revitalize the Lionshead area.

-With its ideal location on Gore Creek, just 150 yards from the (new) Eagle Bahn Gondola and next to the free town shuttle, it is now one of the premier properties in the new Lionshead Village.
+With its ideal location on Gore Creek, just 150 yards from the (new) Eagle Bahn Gondola and next to the free town shuttle, it is now one of the premier properties in Lionshead Village.

 Having skied at every major resort in North America, I rank Vail as one of my favorites.
 So when I brought three generations of my family there recently, I knew we’d need a large condo that we could call home for a few days.
 The Antlers was perfect!